Earth Systems and Energy Resources (GEO100)

 • Be able to identify different types of rocks and minerals.

-• Be able to apply basic geologic concepts for the fields of environmental geology, economic geology, geohazards.
+• Be able to apply basic geologic concepts for the fields of environmental geology, economic geology, and geohazards.

 • Be able to apply basic knowledge of subsurface analytical methods to a wide field of sciences.